ErdajtSopjani/SpaceShooter/README.md

 Just download all of the items provided in the repository and run "main.py" with python3.10 or a newer version.

+If you dont have pygame installed you can install it by running "pip install pygame" in the terminal

 If you have any feedback feel free to reach out.